cyrinux/wluma-als-emulator/README.md

-# Fake ambient light sensor
+# Wluma Ambiance Light Sensor Emulator

 This is a fake ambient light sensor for those who don't get one built into in their laptop.